sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 #IfWinActive
 ```

-This looks like a sad, long, hairy piece of code (probably because it is), but it works so I let it
+This looks like a sad, long, hairy piece of code (probably because it is), but it works, so I let it
 be.
 This sentiment shows up a lot when dealing with AutoHotkey code.
 But it works, and it works
 really well.

 ## Conclusion

-AutoHotkey's language may have it's quirks, but it's a very powerful tool when it comes to hotkeys.
+AutoHotkey's language may have its quirks, but it's a very powerful tool when it comes to hotkeys.
 I have come to the point that working on Windows is practically hair-wrecking for me without
 AutoHotkey (and my scripts, of course).
 I encourage you to check it out and explore the
 possibilities.